dxdez/ood-dxdez/content/resources/python.md

 [Real Python](https://realpython.com/ "Real Python") - Real Python is blog which contains a variety of articles for building custom solutions in Python which can help with both automation projects or building applications for fun.

+[Python Formatter by ExtendsClass](https://extendsclass.com/python-formatter.html "Python Formatter by ExtendsClass") - This is a tool that formats the tab placement and structre of Python code so that it returns in a clean format.

+[Python Algorithms Tutorial](https://www.youtube.com/watch?v=fW_OS3LGB9Q "Python Algorithms Tutorial") - An introduction to using algorithms in Python

+[Automate the Boring Stuff with Python](https://automatetheboringstuff.com/ "Automate the Boring Stuff with Python") - A book that offers resources in automating a variety of programs and tasks using Python

 ------